 One way to waive the monthly service fee is by making at least $500 of purchases with your Regions Business CheckCard.

-What to watch for: People that live or work in 49 Florida counties and four counties in Georgia can join VyStar Credit Union.
+What to watch for: People who live or work in 49 Florida counties and four counties in Georgia can join VyStar Credit Union.
 You’ll need at least a $5 opening deposit.

 Business checking account features and terms